fedekunze/specs/insurance/insurance.md

 If the jailing was due to the first, the validator needs to refund the amount defined on each of the insurance terms.

-### Can a delegator that operates a validator "self-buy" an insurance for himself ?
+### Can a delegator that operates a validator "self-buy" an insurance for themself ?

-We can't really prevent a validator from self-buying an insurance for himself either by directly buying it or by transfering funds to another account and then buying an insurance.
+We can't really prevent a validator from self-buying an insurance for themsel either by directly buying it or by transfering funds to another account and then buying an insurance.

-The worst case scenario is desincentiviced for two reasons:
+Nevertheless, both scenarios are desincentiviced for two reasons:

-1. **It causes an economic cycle**: "self-buying" an insurance would mean that the validator also "self-pays" for his refund by transfering the coins to himself, which has no economic benefit for them.
+1. **It causes an economic cycle**: "self-buying" an insurance would mean that the validator also "self-pays" for his refund by transfering the coins to themself, which has no economic benefit for them.

 2. **It caps new insurances**: as described above, buying an insurance decreases the total amount that the validator is able to refund in case of a slashing event.
-Thus reducing the cap of the total amount of insurances that are other delegators are able to buy from them, preventing them from getting more income.
+Thus reducing the cap of the total amount of insurances that other delegators are able to buy from them, preventing them from getting more income.

 ### Could this model increase the griefing attack vectors on validators ?